Optimal constants in normed planes: Abstract

 \section{Abstract}

-We define new trigonometric constants for normed planes, determine their extremal values, and characterize types of planes for which these extremal values are attained.
+We define new geometric constants for normed planes, determine their optimal values, and characterize types of planes for which these optimal values are attained.
 Relations of these constants to several topics, such as areas and distances from points to sides of triangles, are also investigated.
-We perform some calculations of new and old trigonometric constants for certain classes of norms, and a conjecture on vectors which are isosceles orthogonal is disproved.
+We perform some calculations of new and old constants given by trigonometric functions for certain classes of norms, and a conjecture on a certain geometric constant is disproved.